 Anderson Student Center, James B. Woulfe Alumni Hall

-The author of the critically acclaimed novel Station Eleven participates in a live conversation with an English Department faculty member.
+The author of the critically acclaimed novel Station Eleven participates in a live conversation with Dr. Matthew Batt, English Department faculty member.
 Topics to be discussed include Mandel’s process of writing Station Eleven and the research that went into it, as well as her thoughtful reflections on the concept of mercy and the inherent value of the fine arts.
 A book signing will immediately follow the reading.
 This event is free and open to the public.